cogawi/resume/resume.md

 Responsible for structural, mechanical, and fluid system designs; worked on detail designs as well as integration of parts and assemblies into the aircraft with minimal interface information.
 Collaborated across multiple sites in different countries.-->

 - Conducted root cause analysis of failed aircraft waste valves.
-- Developed a new passenger boarding stair for the 737 MAX with extra safety features.
+- Developed a new passenger boarding stair for the 737 MAX.
 - Designed an aircraft galley drain system with structure, sensors, and plumbing.
 <!-- Coordinated with customers and suppliers.-->